-The lowest earners in the profession make between £15K and £20K annually, while the highest salaries for senior solicitors and partners can exceed £40K-£50K.
+Salaries vary greatly in the Legal sector, starting at around £15K and £20K annually, while the highest salaries for senior solicitors and partners can exceed £40K-£50K+.
 Overall, the average income is about £25K.
 Despite the fact that many in the sector are employed in small firms, some of the largest employers in the UK are Allen & Overy, Clifford Chance and Slaughter & May.
-Law is also an area with many self employment opportunities for experienced professionals.

 Qualifications are typically needed to enter the sector as is a two year training contract.
 This two year period within a firm is compulsory for graduates looking to become a solicitor, however they must have completed a Legal Practice Course (LPC) before applying for a placement.
 Alternative routes into the field can include apprenticeships and accreditations via the Chartered Institute of Legal Executives (CILEx).
 The specific discipline of law will determine the route a candidate takes.